0x7c13/docker-gc/README.md

 When recycling strategy set to [ByDate], DockerGC will cleanup images older than pre-configured interval.

 #### 2. ByDiskSpace
 When recycling strategy set to [ByDiskSpace], DockerGC will cleanup images when disk usage of all docker images is over threshold.
+It will delete oldest images first.

 ### Example of Configurations [Environment variables]